 Executive with 30 year marijuana habit and anxiety

-“I smoked pot several times a day for about 30 years, and tried to quit often but I always relapsed because of anxiety.
-I contacted Becca to help me get off pot after I heard of her recovery using Alexander Technique Mindful Recovery Practices and a 12 Step program.
+“I smoked pot several times a day for about 30 years.
+I tried to quit often but always relapsed because of anxiety.

-In our lessons Becca taught me how to stop old reactions and habits and how to practice the methods on my own.
+In our lessons Rebecca taught me how to breathe, and stop old reactions and habits – and how to practice the methods on my own.
 I’ve felt good, handled stress and cravings well.”

 Lewis B. Chicago, IL